Thomas Lamb Eliot: Early life and education

 Thomas Lamb Eliot was born in St. Louis, Missouri, as the first son of Rev. William Greenleaf Eliot, D.D., of the Church of the Messiah in St. Louis.
+He came from a prominent St. Louis family of Unitarians; one of his nephews was T. S. Eliot.

-An injury to his eyes interrupted his education at Washington University in St. Louis, which his father helped start and run.
+An injury to his eyes interrupted his education at Washington University in St. Louis, which his father helped found and administer.
 Hoping to improve his eyes, he sailed around Cape Horn to California in 1860 where Thomas Starr King said to him, "The Pacific Coast claims everyone who has ever seen it—there’s Oregon!"
 His sight was not remedied by the trip, and upon his return, for several months of Divinity school he had to have his books read aloud to him.

 Eliot was in the first class to graduate from Washington University in St. Louis in 1862.

 Eliot enlisted in the Union Army, but never engaged in battle.
 He fired his musket once under orders to shoot a deserter, but he missed.
 After graduation he enlisted in the Home Guard of Missouri, but served only within the state.
 For two years he ran a mission house for the poor of St. Louis connected to his father's church while studying with his father for the ministry.

 He married Henrietta Robins Mack of St. Louis on November 28, 1865.

 He graduated from Harvard Divinity School in 1865, doing two years of study in one, despite eyesight so poor his books were often read to him.
 In 1866 he earned a Master of Arts from Washington University.